 6.2.3 That the external condition of the cylinder body is sound.
-Any defect, such as dent bulge, cut, gouge, corrosion, etc which is liable to weaken the cylinder wall as certified by a competent person, will render the cylinder unfit for further use.
+Any defect, such as dent, bulge, cut, gauge, corrosion, etc, which is liable to weaken the cylinder wall as certified by a competent person will render the cylinder unfit for further use.
 The acceptability limit of such damaged cylinder is detailed in IS 5845.

 6.2.4 That the outlet threads of valves are in good condition.
-That the spindle is sound and not broken and the gland washers which shall be of good quality and compatible with sulphur dioxide are not worn out.
+That the spindle is sound and not broken and the gland washers which shall be of good quality and compatible with methyl chloride are not worn out.